-DIY Frog Lid – stage your flowers
+DIY Frog Lid – Stage your flowers

 Here is a great idea, done before but well worth writing about again.
+You’re about to learn how to make a DIY Frog Lid.

 To me, there’s something majestic about a mason jar.
 I buy a certain brand of tomato sauce for making my bolognese dish and it just so happens that it’s bottled in these timeless jars.
 Each time I open and empty a jar I can’t bring myself to throw it away.
 Now I have a small collection.
 There are so many projects these could ultimately be up-cycled to, I love them.